 Julian Rademeyer is an award-winning investigative journalist and editor of the fact-checking and news website Africa Check.
-He has written and worked for many of South Africa’s leading newspapers including City Press, Beeld, the Sunday Times, Pretoria News and The Herald.
-He has been a stringer for Reuters and freelanced for the Sydney Morning Herald and the Australian Associated Press.
+He has written and worked for many of South Africa’s leading newspapers, among them City Press, the Sunday Times, Pretoria News, The Herald and Beeld, along with a number of international publications and agencies including Reuters, the Sydney Morning Herald, the Australian Associated Press and Departures magazine.